MicrosoftDocs/win32/desktop-src/shell/schema-library-property.md

 # property Element (Library Schema)

-The <property&gt; element specifies a property used by the library.
+The <property> element specifies a property used by the library.
 These properties are specific to the library, so there is no predefined set of property names to use.
 This element is optional and has no child elements.

 ## Syntax